mavryk-network/bake.mavryk.org_content/en/mavbake/tutorials/how-to-bake-gui.md

 * [How to Bake](/mavbake/tutorials/how-to-bake)
 * [How to Bake on Ghostnet](/mavbake/tutorials/how-to-bake-ghostnet)

-The TezPeak GUI is a graphical user interface for MavBake, which is a command-line tool for baking and endorsing Tezos blocks.
+The TezPeak GUI is a graphical user interface for MavBake, which is a command-line tool for baking and endorsing Mavryk blocks.
 It's a great way to get started with baking and endorsing without having to use the command line on a day-to-day basis.

 > Please note that mavbake version 0.13.0-beta minimum is required to use TezPeak.